Vamei/CFD-Model/README.md

 CFD-Model
 =========

-Simple CFD models realized with Fortran, C and Python
+Simple CFD models, for demo and recreational purpose.
+Originally written in Fortran.
+Mixing with Python.